Police brutality prompted the protests. In some cities, the police response only proved the protesters' point - Local News 8

 Authorities in several cities have said they’re investigating allegations that some officers have used excessive force in their responses to protests.

-In Atlanta, two officers were fired after police say they broke the windows of a vehicle, yanked two protesters out of the car and tased one of them.
+In Atlanta, prosecutors say six officers are now facing charges after police were filmed breaking the windows of a vehicle, yanking two protesters out of the car and tasing one of them.
+Atlanta’s mayor said two of the officers were fired after video of the incident showed them using excessive force against the college students.

 The police chief in Louisville, Kentucky, was fired after officials say they discovered two police officers involved in the fatal shooting of a man during a protest had not activated their body cameras.
 An investigation is ongoing and the officers themselves have not been charged.